October 25, 2003: Mac OS X Panther arrives on Macintosh computers, bringing several useful new features.

 Other smaller, but still important, upgrades included the arrival of FileVault, which allowed users to encrypt hard drive data with 128-bit keys.
 The new OS also offered Xcode for developers and a simplified way to manage system fonts.

-Mac OS X Panther came with a price tag of $129, although customers who had bought a new Mac since October 8 were spared this expense.
+OS X Panther came with a price tag of $129.
+(Customers who bought a new Mac in the prior two weeks got the upgrade for free.)